dstote/dstote/README.md

-I’m @dstote and am currently working on setting up a repository for ansible, jenkins and powershell.
+I’m @dstote and am currently working on ansible, bash, github actions and powershell type tings.

-These will be located in the OneTeam-IT Org.
+These will be located in the OneTeam-IT and fmcrr org.